 Ask only what is necessary to test the hypothesis.

-One of the mistakes I think you made was that you assumed the question was an interview question… almost like an exam question.
+One of the mistakes I think this reader made was that he assumed the question was an interview question... almost like an exam question.

 I suggest using a different mindset.

 Let's say your best friend has invested his life savings in a company, he just won this huge contract with a Fortune 500 company (without which the company will go bankrupt).
 He then tells you that rumor has it the client is about to cancel the contract.

 Instinctively, what is the key issue in figuring out how to help your friend?

 Or assuming this is your business and you're about to lose your #1 client, instinctively, what would you do?

 By the way (on an unrelated note), one of the reasons I did so well at McKinsey on the job, and I suppose in the interviews as well, was I always asked myself constantly, "If this were my business, what would I do?"

 I was able to combine analytical skills, problem structuring skills, and intuition/common sense/creativity -- at the same time.
 Incidentally, this is not easy to do.